lawmurray/Birch/DOCS.md

 If `a` and `b` are expressions, they are evaluated only once, and this code applied to their evaluations.

-A higher-level treatment of these operators is given in later sections, which is more meaningful for a reader who is approaching Birch for the first time.

 ### Query-Get

 These are postfix unary operators used with optional and fiber types.
 They are of equal precedence, and of higher precedence than all other operators: